 Vehicle registration: Fill in the change of address section on your vehicle registration certificate and return it to the Driver and Vehicle Licensing Computer Services Division, Department of Transport, Tourism and Sport, Shannon, Co.
 Clare.
 They will update your details and send you a new registration certificate.

-Home, health and life insurance
+Changing your address on home, health and life insurance policies

 You will need to contact your insurance company about switching your house and contents insurance to your new home.
 Check if the contents of your home will be covered during the move.
 Many insurers will insure contents in transit, if they are packed and moved by professional movers.
 If not, most moving firms provide insurance.